VIC-modules over noncommutative rings: Introduction

 spans $M_c$.
 We say that the category of $\tC$-modules over $\bk$ is {\em locally Noetherian} if for all finitely generated $\tC$-modules $M$ over $\bk$, all $\tC$-submodules of $M$ are finitely generated.
 Generalizing previous work that dealt for instance with fields $\bk$ of characteristic $0$, Church--Ellenberg--Farb--Nagpal \cite{CEFN} proved that the category of $\FI$-modules over a left Noetherian ring $\bk$ is locally Noetherian.

 \paragraph{VIC-modules.} The category of $\FI$-modules encodes representations of the symmetric groups, and there has been a huge amount of work developing analogues for other families of groups (see, e.g., \cite{GanLiEI, PutmanSamLinear, PutmanSamSnowdenUni, SamSnowdenGrobner, WilsonFIW}).
 One particularly important family of groups are the general linear groups $\GL_n(R)$ over a ring $R$.
-Here it is natural to look at categories whose objects are the finite-rank free right $R$-modules $R^n$ with $n \geq 0$.
+Here it is natural to look at categories whose objects are the finite-rank free right\footnote{The purpose of considering $R^n$ as a right $R$-module is that $\GL_n(R)$ acts on $R^n$ on the left by right $R$-module automorphisms.} $R$-modules $R^n$ with $n \geq 0$.
 As for the morphisms, there are several potential choices.
 To help keep the notation for our morphisms straight, we will write $[R^n]$ when we mean to regard $R^n$ as an object of one of our categories and $R^n$ when we mean to regard it as an $R$-module. \begin{compactitem} \item The category $\V(R)$, whose morphisms $[R^n] \rightarrow [R^m]$ are $R$-linear maps $R^n \rightarrow R^m$.
 Versions of this go back to work of Lannes and Schwartz and are the focus of the {\em Artinian conjecture} (see \cite[Conjecture 3.12]{Kuhn}), which was resolved independently by the authors \cite{PutmanSamLinear} and by Sam--Snowden \cite{SamSnowdenGrobner}. \item The category $\VI(R)$, whose morphisms $[R^n] \rightarrow [R^m]$ are injective $R$-linear maps $f\colon R^n \rightarrow R^m$ that are splittable in the sense that there exists some $g\colon R^m \rightarrow R^n$ with $g \circ f = \text{id}$.
 Equivalently, the image of $f$ is a summand of $R^m$.
 This was introduced by Scorichenko in his thesis (\cite{ScorichnkoThesis}; see \cite{FraFriPiSch} for a published account). \item The category $\VIC(R)$, whose morphisms $[R^n] \rightarrow [R^m]$ are pairs $(f_1,f_2)$, where $f_1\colon R^n \rightarrow R^m$ is an injective $R$-linear map and $f_2\colon R^m \rightarrow R^n$ is a splitting of $f_1$, so $f_2 \circ f_1 = \text{id}$.
 This was introduced by the authors in \cite{PutmanSamLinear}. \end{compactitem}

 \begin{remark} One motivation for studying $\VIC(R)$ is that it is the only one of these categories where there is a functor $\VIC(R) \rightarrow \groups$ taking $R^n \in \VIC(R)$ to $\GL_n(R)$.
 For a morphism $(f_1,f_2)\colon [R^n] \rightarrow [R^m]$, the induced group homomorphism $\GL_n(R) \rightarrow \GL_m(R)$ is as follows.
 Set $C = \ker(f_2)$, so $R^m = \image(f_1) \oplus C$.
 Our homomorphism then takes $\phi \in \GL_n(R)$ to the map $R^m \rightarrow R^m$ obtained from $f_1 \circ \phi \circ f_1^{-1}\colon \image(f_1) \rightarrow \image(f_1)$ by extending over $C$ by the identity. \end{remark}